snap-stanford/snap/contrib/ICL-bigclam_speedup/README.md

 ```
 ./load_data.sh
 ```

+The script requires ~600MB of network traffic and ~1700MB of disk space.

 To get the total number of community affiliations in each network, which is used to calculate r in Table 2, run the following: